pouch-ph/docs/remit-doc.md

 - [Webhooks](#webhooks)

 ## Authentication
 Authentication is required to access any endpoint.
 You need the API Key in the `X-Pouch-Api-Key` header.
-An additional `X-Pouch-Signature` header with a signature generated using a HMAC with SHA256, a secret key and a concatenated request body is required for some endpoints.
+An additional `X-Pouch-Signature` header with a signature generated using a HMAC with SHA256, a secret key and a request body is required for some endpoints.

 Please contact **hello@pouch.ph** to get started.